Gry's Virtual Keyboard Museum

 I just found that I missed some of the sounds I had become used to in my Motif 7 ES, and bought this one very cheap on eBay.
 It does exactly what it is supposed to and I am happy with it.

 Now this is back to old days I guess.
 I bought it in Florida for not so much.
 Even if it's 10 years old it looks brand new.
 The sounds are kind of obsolete, but the master keyboard function and the feel of the keys are first class even today.
-Since I used to own the Roland A-90, programming this one is just as easy as it should be.
+Anyway, I decided to let it go and sold it in the fall of 2008.

 More inforamation here